maliciamrg/xbmc-addon-tvtumbler/README.md

 ------

 - Install this addon to your XBMC (get the [latest zip from here](http://repo.tvtumbler.com/service.tvtumbler/)).
-- Restart XMBC.  (this is a bug - will be fixed in time)
 - Open the addon settings (System -> Settings -> Addons -> Enabled Addons -> Services -> TvTumbler -> Configure)
 - In **Feeders**: enable at least one (or several if you prefer)
 - In **Libtorrent**: leave this disabled, it doesn't work for now.